Table of Contents

 Once the submission has been made to the registered agent, the Memorandum will then be filed to the Registrar to begin the incorporation process.
 As mentioned before, this will usually take 3 – 5 business days to complete.

-The Bahamian government issued The Commercial Entities (Substance Requirements) Act, 2018 (“CESRA”) that came into force on December 31st.
-Bahamas economic substance rule is applicable to certain “included entities” carrying out relevant activities as below:
+The Bahamian government issued The Commercial Entities (Substance Requirements) Act, 2018 (“CESRA”) which came into force on December 31st.
+Bahamas economic substance rule applies to certain “included entities” carrying out relevant activities as below:

 - Banking business